UK Government has ‘surrendered’ on fishing in EU deal, says Swinney

 Mr Swinney spoke out after the Scottish Fishermen’s Federation (SFF) branded the UK-EU deal, which could give European fishing boats access to UK waters for another 12 years, a “horror show” for the sector.

-Prime Minister Sir Keir Starmer insisted afterwards that the deal is “good for fishing”.
+Prime Minister Sir Keir Starmer insisted afterwards the deal is “good for fishing” and the “people of Scotland will benefit”.

 The Scottish Constitution Secretary Angus Robertson had already blasted the UK for agreeing a fisheries deal in principle “without any recourse, involvement or approval of devolved administrations”.

-Mr Swinney said the deal showed that Scotland is “an afterthought in the UK Government’s decision making”.
+Mr Swinney said the deal showed Scotland is “an afterthought in the UK Government’s decision-making”.

 The SNP leader added: “It’s always been like this about fishing, because Scotland’s fishing interests have been negotiated away by successive Labour and Conservative governments, and Keir Starmer’s Government is just another example of that.”

-While fishing is an area devolved to Scotland, Mr Swinney insisted that his Government had not had sight of “what’s been talked about or what’s been put on the table by the UK Government”.
+While fishing is devolved to Scotland, Mr Swinney insisted his Government had not had sight of “what’s been talked about or what’s been put on the table by the UK Government”.

 A late-night deal was struck with the European Union ahead of Monday’s major summit with Brussels chiefs Ursula von der Leyen and Antonio Costa.